omega8cc/boa/docs/BUILDTESTS.md

   cp -a ~/static/MONTH-DAY/*.tar.gz                   /var/www/static/distro/   # then remove the drupal-* copies from distro/
 ```

+Before a same-name distribution tarball replaces one already in `distro/`, compare the
+`composer.lock` inside both: a changed lock under an old name never reaches the boxes that
+already hold that platform (see "Same-name respins" above; `staticbuild distribute`
+refuses it unless `-O`).

 Raw cores (`drupal-*`) go to `core/`; the distributions go to `distro/`.
 The Backdrop, Grav
 and Textpattern artefacts are `core/` shelf content too: their family targets publish them
 there and `staticbuild distribute` routes any of their tarballs it finds in the day dir there